The 9 Best Apps for Cyclists You Should Install Right Now!

 Before the ride, cyclists turn on apps that record various metrics such as the distance covered, average speed, meters climbed, etc. More sophisticated apps offer features like ‘segments.’
 Once you finish it, you can compare your time with the times of others.

-In addition to the training log, these apps have another side effect – motivation.
-You will be motivated to achieve even better results based on your and others’ performance.
+In addition to the training log, these apps have another side effect: motivation.
+Based on your and others’ performance, you will be motivated to achieve even better results.

 5. Virtual Training

-With the development of technology, the popularity of home training apps has also grown in recent years.
-Cyclists all over the world use these apps, especially in winter or during lockdowns.
-The apps also slowly entering the professional peloton.
+With technology’s development, indoor training apps‘ popularity has grown in recent years.
+Cyclists worldwide use these apps, especially in winter or during lockdowns.
+The apps are also slowly entering the professional peloton.

 Did you know that the first virtual Tour de France occurred in 2020?